Density functional theory: Relativistic formulation (ab initio functional forms)

 The same theorems can be proven in the case of relativistic electrons, thereby providing generalization of DFT for the relativistic case.
 Unlike the nonrelativistic theory, in the relativistic case it is possible to derive a few exact and explicit formulas for the relativistic density functional.

-Let one consider an electron in a hydrogen-like ion obeying the relativistic Dirac equation.
+Let one consider an electron in the hydrogen-like ion obeying the relativistic Dirac equation.
 The Hamiltonian H for a relativistic electron moving in the Coulomb potential can be chosen in the following form (atomic units are used):

 where V = −eZ/r is the Coulomb potential of a pointlike nucleus, p is a momentum operator of the electron, and e, m and c are the elementary charge, electron mass and the speed of light respectively, and finally α and β are a set of Dirac 2 × 2 matrices: